Sergio Pérez: McLaren (2013)

-At the 2013 Monaco Grand Prix Pérez performed several aggressive overtaking moves, before retiring after colliding with Kimi Räikkönen.
+At the 2013 Monaco Grand Prix, Pérez performed several aggressive overtaking moves, before retiring after colliding with Kimi Räikkönen.
 Following the incident Räikkönen said that Pérez should be "punched in the face".
 Pérez recorded a season-best fifth-place finish in India, finishing four seconds shy of the podium, a result that left him "extremely satisfied".

 Pérez confirmed on 13 November 2013 that he would be leaving McLaren at the end of the season to be replaced by Kevin Magnussen.
-On 12 December 2013 (exactly a month after it was announced he would leave McLaren), Force India confirmed that Pérez would join Nico Hülkenberg in their driver line-up for 2014 in a 15 million Euro deal.